MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 Use policies to apply centralized safeguards to AKS clusters in a consistent way.
 Apply policy assignments at a subscription scope or higher to drive consistency across development teams.

-- Control which functions are granted to pods, and if running contradicts policy, by using Azure Policy.
+- Control which functions are granted to pods, and whether running contradicts policy, by using Azure Policy.
 This access is defined through built-in policies provided by the [Azure Policy Add-on for AKS](/azure/governance/policy/concepts/policy-for-kubernetes).

 - Establish a consistent reliability and security baseline for AKS cluster and [pod](/azure/aks/use-pod-security-on-azure-policy) configurations by using [Azure Policy](/azure/governance/policy/overview).